 Harry Potter and the Cursed Child, Parts One and Two

 This action & adventure, fantasy, urban fantasy is a hardcover edition that was published by Little Brown & Company on July 31, 2016 and has 301 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include James & Sirius: The Prequel
+Other books by this author which I have reviewed include James & Sirius: The Prequel

 Eighth in the Harry Potter fantasy series and revolving, eighteen years later, around young Albus Potter.

 I would like to note that while the Harry Potter books are aimed at young adult readers (and are one of the standards to which I hold writers for that age group), I doubt that the kids would appreciate the screenplay style.
 I found it dulling.